saracrz/things-i-learn/beginning-javascript.md

 **Truthy and Falsy:**

-- 0. Falsy, when you run a 0 is equla to false.
+- Number 0.
+Falsy, when you run a 0 is equla to false.
-- 1. Truthy, when you run it will equal true.
+- Number 1.
+Truthy, when you run it will equal true.
--  -10.
+- Number -10.
 Truthy, if 0 is falsy all the rest of the numbers are truthy.